PaulMBarg/Frauenhofer-Stromampel-as-Menubar-App/README.md

 by for example not doing the laundry if the traffic light is red.
 In a more scientic usecase a user can wait to send computation heavy jobs to a cluster, if the results are not urgent.

+I do know that Apple already provides a widget with the same functionaly (showing share of renewable energy in the power grid) but it is not active in Germany right now.